0nn0/website-development-questionnaire/README.md

 ### Content
-- Draft
+- Is there a draft of the content?
-- What type of content will be displayed?
+- What type of content will be displayed per page?
 E.g.:
   - Text
   - Images
   - Video, integrated as: